 - The #1 cause of SBO is postoperative adhesions.
 The #2 cause is malignancy.

 - Large bowel obstructions are caused by malignancy (most common) followed by volvulus.

 Visit our website for thousands of EM board review questions and explanations.

 Stay tuned for episode 2.
 But in the meantime, please, please, please send us any and all feedback.
 We are new to the podcasting world and want to make sure we are adding value to your education.
 We can’t do it without your help.
 Please email us firstname.lastname@example.org.
 We want to hear from you…don’t be shy.

 P.S.
 Roshcast’s last post received so much interest from our readers.
 So if you have a minute, please check out How to Read ECGs Better than a Cardiologist.

-P.S.S.
-Don’t miss Dr. Rosh’s interview with Dr. Peter Rosen like You’ve Never Seen Him Before: His routines, regrets, and life advice.
+P.P.S.
+Don’t miss Dr. Rosh’s interview with Dr. Peter Rosen Like You’ve Never Seen Him Before.